Interpreting GFlowNets for Drug Discovery: What probes can and cannot show: Sparse Autoencoder Analysis

 \section{Sparse Autoencoder Analysis}

-To better understand how QED (drug-likeness) is represented internally, we trained a sparse autoencoder (SAE) on SynFlowNet embeddings.
-The SAE reveals interpretable chemical axes such as \textit{size}, \textit{polarity}, and \textit{lipophilicity}, suggesting that, for SynFlowNet, drug-likeness is mediated by simpler physicochemical components rather than a single latent dimension.
+To better understand how QED (drug-likeness) is represented internally, we trained the undercomplete MLP-SAE on SynFlowNet embeddings.
+The MLP-SAE reveals interpretable chemical axes such as \textit{size}, \textit{polarity}, and \textit{lipophilicity}, suggesting that, in these embeddings, drug-likeness is associated with simpler physicochemical components rather than a single latent dimension.